 My acquaintance with the private sector began at BP where I was responsible for business origination and evaluating potential acquisitions in Russia and Central Asia.
-Prior to that, as an insider, I had first-hand experience of public administration, including its various deficiencies.
+Prior to that, I had first-hand experience of public administration, including its various deficiencies.
 In the first half of the 2000s, I was a senior advisor in the Russian government dealing with economic, energy and environmental issues.
-Besides that, I also saw from inside the inner workings of some of the leading inter-government organisations: first at the World Bank Investment Guarantee Agency; and later at the Group of Eight (G8).
+Besides that, I also saw the inner workings of some of the leading inter-government organisations, such as the World Bank and the Group of Eight (G8).

-I also publish my observations and analyses for the academic world.
-Over the last ten years, I have been lecturing at various universities, including King’s College London, where I am a EUCERS Senior Research Fellow in energy studies, and RANEPA, where I chair the Centre for Resource Economics.
-I received a Master’s degree in international economics from the Johns Hopkins School of Advanced International Studies (SAIS) in Washington, DC; and a BA and a PhD in political science and philosophy from Moscow State University.
+I am a Senior Research Fellow at King’s College London Energy Centre (EUCERS).
+I received a Master’s degree from the Johns Hopkins School of Advanced International Studies (SAIS) in Washington, DC; and a BA and a PhD from the Moscow State University Department of Philosophy.
 The latter perhaps explains my interest in social sciences and the future of the economy.
-In my publications, such themes as oil price volatility often mingle with topics like blockchain technology and artificial intelligence.
+In my publications, such themes as commodity price volatility often mingle with topics like blockchain technology and artificial intelligence.